 On This Page

-Credits are payment refunds from a merchant to the cardholder after a cardholder pays for a
+Refunds are payment refunds from a merchant to the cardholder after a

-product or service and that payment is captured by the merchant.
-When a credit request is
+cardholder pays for a product or service and that payment is captured by the merchant.
+When a

-your merchant account.
+funds from your merchant account.

-You should carefully control access to the credit service.
-Do not request
+You should carefully control access to your

 this service directly from your customer interface.
 Instead, incorporate this service as part